Claiming R&D Tax Credits – Where to start?

 Why you may need to use an R&D tax credit partner

 The process of claiming R&D tax credits is complex and time consuming, so it pays to use the knowledge and experience of someone who is familiar with the system.

 Claims submitted must be both accurate and compliant, otherwise they risk being rejected.
 The explanatory and claim documentation associated with the R&D tax credits scheme runs to nearly 500 pages, so while it is technically possible to navigate a way through and to identify which of your R&D activities relate to which elements of the scheme is full of potential pitfalls.

-The role of your R&D tax credit partner is to identify all your R&D expenditure, to determine which elements of it are eligible for tax relief and then to submit a robust and accurate claim.
+The role of your R&D tax credit partner is to identify all your R&D expenditure, to determine which elements of them are eligible for tax relief and then to submit a robust and accurate claim.

 What type of expenditure qualifies as R&D spend?

 When you first look at how all your costs break down it might not be immediately obvious what might actually qualify as research and development expenditure.